greggman/MoPho-V/FAQ.md

 The short answer is as soon as you provide the PR to enable it.

 MoPho-V is based on Electron which is based on Chromium which currently only supports mp4, ogv, webm, and some mkvs.
-Two possible paths to add support are
+Two possible paths to add other format support are

 1. enabling more codecs in Chromium